Aboudoc/Uniswap-v3/README.md

 ```

-`amount0Out`: Amount of token0 to withdraw from the pool => 0

-`amount1Out`:Amount of token1 to withdraw from the pool => wethAmount

-`to`: Recipient of tokens in the pool => address(this)

-`data`: Data to send to uniswapV2Call => data

 ### Function uniswapV3FlashCallback

-This function is called by the DAI/WETH pair contract after we called pair.swap.
+This is the function called by pool, after we call pool.flash.

-Immediately before the pool calls this function, the amount of tokens that we requested to borrow is sent.
-Inside this function, we write our custom code and then repay the borrowed amount plus some fees.
+Here we have the requested borrow amount of WETH.
+Our custom code logic goes here.
+In this case, we will simply repay the borrowed amount plus fee.

-1. Require that `msg.sender` is pair.
-Only pair contract should be able to call this function.
+1. Require that msg.sender is the pool.
-2. Require `sender` is this contract.
-Initiator of the flash swap should be this contract.
-3. Decode `data`.
-Inside flashSwap we've encoded WETH and msg.sender.
-4. Once the data is decoded, we would write our custom code here (arbitrage).
-We only emitted events for this example
-5. Calculate total amount to repay
-6. Transfer fee amount of WETH from caller (about 0.3% fee, +1 to round up)
+2. Decode the data into FlashData
+3. Caller stored in FlashData will pay for the fee on borrow.
+Transfer WETH from decoded.caller into this contract for the amount fee1.
-7. Repay WETH to pair, amount borrowed plus fee
+4. Repay WETH back to the pool.
+Transfer borrowed amount + fee1.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>